nerabits/Surge-Manual/others/misc-options.md

 Enable full IPv6 support.

+### ipv6-vif {{book.BETA}}

+Allow the IPv6 through Surge VIF.
+Useful when you want Surge to handle raw TCP connections connecting to IPv6 addresses.

+- `off`: Never set up the Surge VIF with IPv6.
+- `auto`: Only set up the Surge VIF with IPv6 if the local network has a valid IPv6 network.
+- `always`: Always set up the Surge VIF with IPv6.

 ### dns-server

 The IP addresses of upstream DNS servers.

 ### skip-proxy

-In the iOS version, this option forces connection to these domain/IP ranges to be handled by Surge VIF, instead of Surge proxy.
+In the iOS version, this option forces connection to these domain/IP ranges to be handled by Surge VIF instead of Surge proxy.
 In the macOS version, these settings are applied to the system when "Set as System Proxy" is enabled.
 This option is used to fix compatibility problems with some apps.

   - To specify a single domain, enter the domain name - for example, apple.com.